natalieagus/50005-2023/_assignments/pa2_3_cp.md

 We will <span style="color:#f77729;"><b>manually</b></span> check the implementation of your `MODE 1` in both Client and Server scripts.

 ### Commit Task 2
-Save your changes and commit the changes:
+Save your changes and commit the changes (assuming your current working directory is `source/`):

 ```
-git add ./source/ServerWithSecurityCP1.py ./source/ClientWithSecurityCP1.py
+git add ServerWithSecurityCP1.py ClientWithSecurityCP1.py
 git commit -m "feat: Complete Task 2"
 ```